Camino de Santiago

 The Camino de Santiago harks back to a different era—a pilgrimage that has captivated the hearts and souls of walkers for a millennium.
 In the past , the Camino started and ended at the doorsteps of pilgrims.
 Today, the most popular route is along the "Camino Francés".

-Still, do not be fooled by the 13 days—you will have a challenge in front of you!
+Still, do not be fooled by the 13 stages—you will have a challenge in front of you!
 You'll be hiking 195 miles (312 km) self-guided and need to be both physically and mentally fit.

 You will be welcomed at charming guest houses, 4-star properties, albergues and, to cap it off, the 5-star Parador in Santiago de Compostela.
 The parador is a treat that you deserve after completing the tour.
 You'll connect with people from around the world and enjoy the rich culture and food of Northern Spain.